queil/rooz/README.md

     claude:
       peers: [proxy]   # claude's only egress path is the proxy
     proxy:
-      egress: true     # reachable only by the main container and claude
+      egress: true     # reachable only by the work container and claude
     dkr:
       peers: [images]  # docker-in-docker pulling via the mirror
     images: